 Disability and societal inclusion

-Having a disability is itself a challenging life.
+Having a disability is in itself a challenging life.
 When life throws such impairments, people with disabilities are trying to push their limits to be included in this society.
-However, lack of inclusivity in the workplace can be discouraging and unsympathetic.
+However, a lack of inclusivity in the workplace can be discouraging and unsympathetic.

 Disabled people can find the infrastructure built with only normal people to be very difficult to use.
 They may at times require specialized infrastructure for their convenience.

-Inclusive workspace includes
+An inclusive workspace includes

 Ramps